Using Pattern Theology to Answer Questions

 When the Bible explains or commands or provides an example of what it wants us to do, our response is to understand and obey.
 For example, we don't need 500 commands or examples to be baptized, one will do.

-God gives us enough information and confirmation of information to guide us, but when we have just one or two commands or instructions about a matter, these are more authority than 10,000 commands or instructions given by human thought or opinion.
+God gives us enough information and confirmation of information to guide us, but when we have just one or two commands or instructions about a matter, these have more authority than 10,000 commands or instructions given by human thought or opinion.

 For example, the Bible does not give information about birth control.
-We have to use Christian judgment in this matter and allow each couple to have their own opinion using the general principles in the Bible of not harming life and maintaining proper care of our bodies and our budget.
+We have to use Christian judgment in this matter and allow each couple to have their own opinion using the general principles in the Bible of not harming life and maintaining proper care of our bodies and budgets.
 In other words, when it comes to using pattern theology, we should strive to have unity in doctrinal matters, tolerance in matters of opinion, and love in all else.

 2. Know the difference between what is cultural and what is eternal.